This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Place blackberries and water in a large stainless steel saucepan.
-Bring to a simmer over medium heat, mashing frequently with a potato masher, until berries have completely fallen apart, about 5-10 minutes.
+Bring to a simmer over medium heat, mashing frequently with a potato masher, until the berries have completely fallen apart, about 5 to 10 minutes.

 - Transfer to a dampened jelly bag or cheesecloth-lined strainer set over a deep bowl.
 Let drip undisturbed for at least 2 hours.
 Do not squeeze.
 You should get about 4 cups of juice.

 - In a large saucepan, combine blackberry juice and sugar.
-Heat over medium-high heat, stirring constantly, until sugar dissolves.
+Heat over medium-high heat, stirring constantly, until the sugar dissolves.
 Bring to a boil, reduce heat, and simmer 5 minutes.
+Stir in lemon juice if using.

 - Process in a boiling water bath canner for 10 minutes for pints or half pints, adjusting for altitude.
 Let stand in canner 5 minutes before removing.